Credit Score Needed for Mortgage on Home Loans

 Renters paying their rental payments with cash and getting a cash-paid receipt cannot be a valid verification of rent proof.
 Cash in the mortgage industry is considered non-existent and does not count.
 Any cash deposits to a borrower’s bank account cannot be used as sourced assets.

-Borrowers Who Cannot Meet Credit Score Needed For Mortgage
+Borrowers Who Cannot Meet Credit Score Needed for Mortgage

 As mentioned earlier, all home loan programs have a minimum credit score needed for mortgage.